UnterrainerInformatik/syncdir/readme.md

                                      happened.
 Argument -p is redundant
-                                     when using this option -D                                  see -d
- -d,--del                            when synchronizing, files and
+                                     when using this option -D                                  see -d -d,--delete                         when synchronizing, files and
                                      directories on the target without
                                      matching source get deleted -H                                  see -h